How do I get a Commercial Driver's License?

 - There are 3 classes of CDLs with endorsements for specialized qualifications for vehicles like school buses, tank trucks, tractor trailers, etc. Each types of CDL and endorsement requires you pass a skills test and in some cases a written test.
 It is important to make sure you pass all the required tests or risk having restrictions on your license.

-Once you've finished getting informed and making decisions, there are two basic steps to getting a CDL:
+Once you've finished getting informed and making decisions, there are three basic steps to getting a CDL:

 Step 1: Get the Commercial Learners Permit (CLP)